lucky7xz/pyCura/README.md

 _**pyCura**_ is a **configuration-driven 📝, extensible 🧩 data curation framework** ⚙️ for reproducible and reliable pre-processing of statistical datasets. pyCura streamlines repetitive data preparation tasks through automated pipelines, enabling consistent, auditable transformations while relying entirely on free and open data formats to ensure true interoperability. 🦅

 > [!IMPORTANT]
 > pyCura is currently in alpha development.
 Not all features are currently available, and core functionality is considered ```unstable``` - meaning it can change at any time, without prior notice.
-As such, the software is not yet recommended for production use (unless you know what you're doing).
+As such, the software is not yet recommended for production use.

 <h2>✨ Why pyCura? </h2>